moiremoray/moiremoray/README.md

-    src/moire_test.py -p span # cycle one row of pixels at a time src/moire_test.py -p circle # pulse circles of varying stroke width and color through the pixel mesh src/moire_test.py -p circle -s 10 # specify how many seconds a complete cycle should take
+    src/moire_test.py -p span # cycle one row of pixels at a time src/moire_test.py -p circle # pulse circles of varying stroke width and color through the pixel mesh src/moire_test.py -p circle -s 10 # specify how many seconds a complete cycle should take src/moire_test.py -p circle --count 3 # specify how many circle should be used
 ```